-This course provides fundamental information regarding the history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use of fire codes; identification and correction of fire hazards; and the relationships of fire prevention with built-in fire protection systems, fire investigation, and fire and life-safety education in community schools.
-Students will prepare presentations, deliver safety education using the National Fire Protection Association Risk Watch program, and study the effects of tragic fires which led to new fire safety standards; 3 hours of lecture per week.
+This course provides fundamental information regarding the history and philosophy of fire prevention; organization and operation of a fire prevention bureau; use of fire codes; identification and correction of fire hazards; use of the NFIRS system; and the relationships of fire prevention with built-in fire protection systems, fire investigation, and fire and life-safety education in community schools.
+Students will prepare presentations, conduct a safety day community program, and study the effects of tragic fires which led to new fire safety standards; 3 hours of lecture per week.
 Prerequisite: None